danchubb/CanVar/README.md

     python manage.py create_cache

 All genes contained within the genes_to_cache.txt file will be pre-cached.
+You can add as many Transcript IDs as you want, up to every transcript within the database in order to fully cache the data.

 ### Running the site